Christmas pudding archery shoot at Bodiam Castle

 How a tradition was born

 Step in the castle’s winter archery clout team who offered to destroy them by shooting arrows at them.
 The Bodiam Castle Christmas Pudding Clout was born.
-To date there are around 50 archers who shoot in our meadow, this year they’ll be here on 4 January 2015.
+To date there are around 50 archers who shoot in our meadow.

 Christmas pudding archery today